-In the FY24 and FY25 net new revenue allocation model, unit base budgets will be calculated based upon the unit's prior year base budget plus any permanent adjustments during the year.
-These adjustments will be noted on the Form 1 provided by the budget office.
+In the FY24 and FY25 net new revenue allocation model, unit base budgets will be calculated based upon the unit's prior year actual expenses.
 The base budgets will then be funded at 100% from the general operations pool.
 Next, growth in student tuition and state appropriations is calculated (the two funding sources to be allocated in the net new revenue allocation model), and the growth in these funds will be shared among the college units, non-college units, and institutional expenses such as fringe.